 Capital gains, which derive from the sale of assets (real estate property or shares), are included in the corporate income tax rate, and the tax base is the difference of the price and the acquisition cost (adjusted for inflation).

-Corporations are subject to tax over assets, which rate is 1% calculated on the total amount of taxable assets of the taxpayer’s.
-The amount settled for this tax will be considered a credit against the income tax declared that tax year.
-If the amount paid for income tax is equal to or greater than the tax over assets to be paid, the payment obligation of the tax over assets shall be considered extinguished.
+Corporations are subject to tax over assets, at a 1% rate, assessed on the total amount of the taxpayer’s taxable assets.
+The amount settled for this tax will be considered as a credit against the income tax declared on said fiscal year.
+If the amount paid for income tax is equal to or greater than the payable asset tax, the latter shall be considered extinguished.

-The excise tax rate is a consumption tax considered for luxury goods (alcohol, tobacco, vehicles, among others) as well as some services (such as telecommunications and insurances), and will vary depending on the acquired goods and services.
-In addition, a rate of 0.15% is withheld by financial intermediation entities on the value of each cheque or any nature, paid through cheques and electronic transfers.
+The excise tax rate is a consumption tax considered for luxury goods (alcohol, tobacco, vehicles, among others) as well as some services (such as telecommunications and insurances), and will vary depending on the acquired goods and services (assessed at rates of 10%–20%).
+In addition, a rate of 0.0015% is withheld by financial intermediation entities assessed on the value of each cheque or wire transfer.

-Transactions involving the acquisition of real estate property will be subject to a transfer tax of 3% of the transaction price.
+Transactions involving the acquisition of real estate property will be subject to a transfer tax of 3% assessed on the transaction price.

 Dominican legal entities are subject to a 1% tax over their authorised capital payable at the time of incorporation, and the difference from it, of any capital increase made afterwards.